 The IETF has defined a number of Per Hop Behaviors (PHBs) to be used for offering network-based QoS.
 DEPI supports use of the 6-bit Expedited Forwarding (EF) PHB as described in [RFC 3246], Assured Forwarding (AF) PHBs as described in [RFC 2597], and best effort forwarding as described in [RFC 2597].
 DEPI negotiates six-bit Per-Hop Behavior Identifiers (PHBIDs) between the M-CMTS Core and the EQAM.
 Note: the term PHBID, as defined in this specification, while consistent with the purpose of PHBIDs defined in [RFC 3140], does not conform to the format of PHBIDs defined in [RFC 3140].
 The term "PHBID" in this specification is equivalent to the term "recommended DSCP value" in [RFC 3140].
 The M-CMTS Core MUST support the Expedited Forwarding PHBID for PSP mode.
 The M-CMTS Core MUST support the best effort PHBID for both DEPI modes.
 The EQAM MUST support the EF PHBID for PSP mode.
 The EQAM MUST support the best effort PHBID for both DEPI modes.
-Table 6-1 lists the PHBs explicitly supported by the DEPI specification.
-Note: This specification does not preclude support for other PHBs not defined in Table 6-1.
+NOTE: This specification does not preclude support for other PHBs not defined in Error!
+Not a valid bookmark self-reference..